United States · audience itinerary

 - Morning~180 minWashington Parkpark

 A vast urban park offering diverse attractions.
-Explore the International Rose Test Garden with its stunning floral displays and the serene Japanese Garden, a tranquil escape.
+Explore the International Rose Test Garden, the serene Japanese Garden, and the Oregon Zoo, all within its sprawling grounds.

 - Purchase tickets online in advance to save time.